WhiteMagic2014/gpt-magic/README.md

 ```

-- Updated and Deprecated: The function in ChatMessage and CreateChatCompletionRequest is deprecated, please use the tool
+- Update and Deprecated: The function in ChatMessage and CreateChatCompletionRequest is deprecated, please use the tool
   now, you can refer to the code in demo.class.

 ### 1.7.1